MickL/JS-Image-Resizer/README.md

 #JavaScript ImageResizer
 Resize images on client side, using plain JavaScript.
 Only 4KB minified and written in TypeScript.

 This script offers smooth resizing by using multiple down-scaling steps(depending on source- and target-dimensions) and sharpen after resizing.
+You can also convert (transparent) png or svg to jpg, or (transparent) svg to (transparent) png.

 Use this script e.g. if you want to resize images before upload or display a thumbnail.